marciosobel/dotfiles/readme.md

 welcome to my [NixOS](https://nixos.org/) dots! here you'll find both configuration files for my personal computer and my laptop, alongside their configuration using [home-manager](https://nix-community.github.io/home-manager/).

+i made this config aiming to have a simple, minimalist environment that helps me focus while having a pleasant visual that makes everything feels connected.

 currently, the only way to run this flake is with the `#laptop` variant. i'm planning on adding a `#desktop` variant soon™, as well as a way to run only the shared modules (and not the system configuration).